 The Organizing Against Racism and Hate (OARH) program was initially established to help small communities collaboratively find ways to address incidents of racism and hate crime.
 In 2016, this provincial program was expanded to include four new urban communities – Vancouver, Richmond, Surrey and Burnaby.

 ANHBC is one of 32 communities listed as OARH members in British Columbia and is operating as the lead for the Vancouver OARH Committee.
 Our goal is to create a network to address ongoing issues of racism and hate crimes in our community.
 The Vancouver OARH Committee will create community protocols to respond to incidents of hate and will also raise the public awareness.
-The ANHBC Central Office will be responsible to report and record any incidents reported that are related to racism and hatred.
+ANHBC will be responsible to report and record any incidents that are related to racism and hatred.

 If you are a victim of a hate crime, or have witnessed a hate crime, help is available through victim services and other resources.